Graham Hancock: Spiritual technology and Ice Age civilisation as myth

-Hammer and Swartz report that Hancock portrays his lost Ice Age civilization as relying on spiritual technology that channels consciousness to manipulate matter.
-Anthropologist Jeb Card notes that America Before (2019) describes a "global sea-based society comparable with the late pre-industrial British Empire" whose knowledge "would seem like magic even today".
-He writes that Hancock credits the Atlanteans with psychic abilities and claims they delivered geometric, astronomical, and spiritual teachings through rituals involving psychotropic plants such as ayahuasca and peyote to commune with "powerful nonphysical beings".
+Hammer and Swartz report that Hancock portrays his lost Ice Age civilisation as relying on spiritual technology that channels consciousness to manipulate matter.
+The anthropologist Jeb Card notes that America Before (2019) describes a "global sea-based society comparable with the late pre-industrial British Empire" whose knowledge "would seem like magic even today".
+He writes that Hancock credits the Atlanteans with psychic abilities and claims they delivered geometric, astronomical and spiritual teachings through rituals involving psychotropic plants such as ayahuasca and peyote to commune with "powerful nonphysical beings".

 Hancock also argues that meditation and psychoactive plants enabled ancient builders to move large stones, asserting that granite blocks at the Great Pyramid of Giza were raised by "priests chanting", a scenario he links to acoustic levitation.
-Archaeologist John Hoopes describes these views as effectively religious and rooted in New Age beliefs.
+The archaeologist John Hoopes describes these views as effectively religious and rooted in New Age beliefs.

-Card maintains that evaluating Hancock with the tools of professional archaeology is futile because he works within a paranormal milieu and crafts a mythic narrative opposed to materialism, labeling him "not a failed version of an archaeologist" but a "successful mythographer of a post-science age".
+Card maintains that evaluating Hancock with the tools of professional archaeology is futile because he works within a paranormal milieu and his ice age civilisation serves as a mythic narrative, labelling him "not a failed version of an archaeologist" but a "successful mythographer of a post-science age", and that Hancock presents his theory as "a path to truly understanding reality and the spiritual elements denied by materialist science".
 Hammer and Swartz, scholars of new religious movements, likewise describe him as a "bricoleur who creates a myth from a motley selection of cultural elements".

 Racist implications

-Archaeologists and author Jason Colavito criticize Hancock for drawing on racist sources.
+The author Jason Colavito criticises Hancock for drawing on racist sources.
 He cites Donnelly, whose "mound builder myth" argued that the Indigenous peoples of the Americas could not have built monumental structures and credited them to white Atlanteans.
-Hancock distances himself from that conclusion yet does not explain how capable Indigenous societies support his story of a superior lost civilization transferring advanced science and technology to them.
+Hancock distances himself from that conclusion yet does not explain how capable Indigenous societies support his story of a superior lost civilisation transferring advanced science and technology to them.

 Although Hancock has identified the Atlanteans as Indigenous Americans, he wrote in Fingerprints of the Gods that they were "white [and] auburn-haired".
 He relies on outdated race science to argue that pre-Columbian societies included "Caucasoids" and "Negroids", claims he bases on his readings of Indigenous art and mythology.

 Hancock described the Maya as "semi-civilized" with "generally unremarkable" achievements to support his thesis that they inherited their calendar from a much older society.
 He denies being racist and has expressed support for Indigenous rights.